Solveway

 Are Apprenticeships Only for School Leavers?

-• Career changers
+• career changers

-• Parents returning to work
+• parents returning to work

-• Professionals wanting formal qualifications
+• professionals wanting formal qualifications

-• Employees who want to upskill
+• employees who want to upskill

-• Graduates seeking practical experience
+• graduates seeking practical experience

 what-if-we-do-it-like-this-a-cropped-shot-of-2025-04-06-08-54-50-utc (1) (1).webp

-Why Apprenticeships Make Sense at 30, 40 or 50
+Why Apprenticeships Can Work Well at 30, 40 or 50

 1. You Bring Transferable Skills